 Related Content: Who Really is the Enemy of the People?

 Here’s are some things you need to know in order to identify fake health news and not fall victim to it.

 Consider the reputation of the publication

 Nearly all of the fake health news online is generated by sources that do not have much, if any, credibility.
 On the other hand, trusted publishing platforms like the New York Times, the Independent, the Washington Post, and Forbes are run by established media houses and have been around for years.
-They all enjoy good reputations and will not deliberately mislead you by publishing fake stories, including fake health stories.
+They all enjoy a good reputation for sourcing their articles.
+Further, they tend to avoid deliberately misleading information on health-related topics.

 Here’s a rule that you need to remember:

 Never believe anything generated by info hubs that do not have a good reputation.

 Check the reliability of the site and/or the information by using one or more reputable “fact-checker” websites, such as MediaBias/Fact Check or FactCheck.org (a project of the Annenberg Public Policy Center).